January 21, 2020

-Heavybit is a 9-month accelerator and venture fund that helps Seed and Series A developer and enterprise companies achieve breakout success.
+Heavybit is an accelerator and venture fund that helps Pre-Seed to mid-Series A developer and enterprise companies achieve breakout success.

 Founders who have created category-defining developer and enterprise products and want differentiated partners to help them build and fund enduring companies.